 Rubin’s four tendencies help us understand our patterns of behavior in re-entry.
 Here are the four tendencies, as described by Rubin:

 A few things to note:

 - There are more Questioners and Obligers than there are Upholders or Rebels.

 - You’ll have a dominant Tendency but it could overlap with a different Tendency.
 For example, my dominant Tendency is Questioner but I overlap some with the Rebel Tendency.

 - You’ll probably see yourself in each Tendency to some degree or in some situations.
 That said, you’ll still have a dominant Tendency.
 I read a blog comment by a guy who’s a Rebel but said that he’s more of an Upholder at work and Rebel in his personal life.
 Similarly, I’m very clearly a Questioner but I can easily think of times here and there when I’m more of an Upholder, Obliger or a Rebel.

 - All Tendencies can be successful (or not), and shouldn’t be used as predictors for success or failure.
 So, for example, all Tendencies can be great leaders of organizations or entrepreneurs, friends or parents.
 The key is understanding your dominant Tendency and then figuring out how to work to your strengths.

-Expectations in re-entry
+Expectations in Re-entry and Repatriation